Məmmədsabir

 Məmmədsabir (also, Mammadsabir) is a municipality and village in the Sharur District of Nakhchivan, Azerbaijan.
-Its population is busy with beet-growing and vegetable-growing.
+Its population engaging in growing vegetables.
 There are secondary school, club, library and a medical center in the village.
 It has a population of 967.

 Etymology

 In the sources, in the 2nd half of the 19th century, the village name has been mentioned as a settlement which consist of 21 houses.
 The name of the village is related with the person name of the Məmmədsabir.